UX Design process: 6 Stages to build better products

 Surveys

 Sending a questionnaire to sections of your target audience, with specific questions designed for specific groups.
-Surveys can:
+UX surveys can:

 • Provide valuable information to better understand potential users

-• Gather large sets of quantitative data and find patterns in different user groups
+• Gather large sets of quantitative data and find patterns in different target user groups

 • Assess usability, for example with the System Usability Scale (SUS)—an industry-standard scoring system, which will provide you with a survey template, and allow you to compare scores with similar products